khulnasoft/devkit/docs/multi-platform.md

 ### Error `exec user process caused: exec format error`

-You may face an error like `exec user process caused: exec format error`, mostly when you are using a third-party package of BuildKit that lacks
+You may face an error like `exec user process caused: exec format error`, mostly when you are using a third-party package of DevKit that lacks
 `devkit-qemu-*` binaries.

-In such a case, you have to download the official binary release of BuildKit from https://github.com/khulnasoft/devkit/releases , and install the `devkit-qemu-*` binaries in the release archive into the `$PATH` of the host.
+In such a case, you have to download the official binary release of DevKit from https://github.com/khulnasoft/devkit/releases , and install the `devkit-qemu-*` binaries in the release archive into the `$PATH` of the host.

 You may also face `exec format error` when the container contains mix of binaries for multiple architectures.